mozartfish/interviewPrep/README.md

 # README
-problem solving for interviews in python and golang
+problem solving for interviews in python and golang.\
+There is some overlap between the lists for problems
 ## Problem Lists
 Neetcode <https://neetcode.io/practice>\
 Grind 150 <https://www.techinterviewhandbook.org/grind75>\